-The issue of fashioning relief to reduce the hardships on the non-moving party is different from the issue of establishing a bond to address damage to the non-moving party in the event that the injunction is found to have been improvidently granted, although the issues may be considered together.
-See discussion infra Part VII.
+^{203.} The issue of fashioning relief to reduce the hardships on the nonmoving party is different from the issue of establishing a bond to address damage to the nonmoving party in the event that the injunction is found to have been improvidently granted, although the issues may be considered together.
+See discussion infra Part VII (Establishing an Injunction Bond to Protect the Interests of the Nonmoving Party).